eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/function.md

 ### Type inference

-The type of a [block local](TODO) method will be inferred by the compiler if the keyword `function` is given in place of a type.
+The type of a local method will be inferred by the compiler if the keyword `function` is given in place of a type:

+    void f() {
+        function inferred() => "";
+        // The return type of inferred is String
+    }

 ### Invocation